Antz: Plot

-Anxious worker ant Z is suffering an existential crisis because everyone in the colony, including his psychiatrist, reminds him of his insignificance.
-At the same time, the colony's princess, Bala, is wanting to escape her suffocating royal life.
-While the worker ants are building a giant "Mega Tunnel" within the anthill, the leader of the colony's army, General Mandible - to whom Bala is betrothed - has declared war on an encroaching termite colony.
-Unbeknownst to anyone else, Mandible is sending only soldiers loyal to the colony's Queen on a suicide mission to engage the termites, in order to stage a coup d'état.
+In a Central Park anthill, neurotic 16-year-old worker ant Z suffers an existential crisis when everyone in the colony reminds him of his insignificance.
+At the same time, the colony's princess Bala wants to escape her suffocating royal life.
+The two meet one night in a worker bar which Bala visits, where Z hears about the legendary insect paradise "Insectopia" from a retired scout.
+Z and Bala share a dance, after which he becomes smitten with her.
+Meanwhile, General Mandible - the leader of the colony's army and to whom Bala is betrothed - declares war on an encroaching termite colony.
+Unbeknownst to anyone else, Mandible is sending only soldier ants loyal to the colony's Queen on a suicide mission to engage the termites in order to stage a coup d'état.

-One night, Z hears about a legendary insect paradise, "Insectopia", from a retired scout suffering from PTSD at a bar which Bala visits.
-While there, she shares a dance with Z, who becomes smitten with her.
-Wanting to see Bala again, Z persuades his best friend, a soldier named Weaver, to exchange places with him for the army's royal inspection.
-The next day Z joins the army corps, where he befriends staff sergeant Barbatus; meanwhile, Weaver joins the digging crew, striking up a relationship with Z's co-worker, Azteca.
-Z is sent out with a platoon into battle, where the ants are overwhelmed by the termites and all except Z are killed.
-Afterwards, Z finds a bodiless Barbatus on the battlefield, who tells him to think for himself instead of blindly following orders before dying.
+Wanting to see Bala again, Z convinces his best friend Weaver, a soldier ant, to exchange places with him for the army's royal inspection.
+The next day, Weaver joins the digging crew and strikes up a relationship with Z's co-worker, Azteca, while Z joins the army corps and befriends staff sergeant Barbatus.
+Z is sent out with a platoon into battle against the termites, who slaughter all the ants except Z. After the carnage, Z finds a dying Barbatus, who tells him to think for himself instead of blindly following orders.
+Z returns home, where he is hailed as a war hero and is granted an audience with the Queen, where Bala recognizes him as a worker and Mandible orders him arrested.
+Z panics and pretends to take Bala hostage, escaping the anthill with her.

-Z returns home, where he is mistakenly hailed as a war hero and is granted an audience with the Queen.
-Bala recognizes Z as a worker and Mandible orders him arrested.
-This prompts Z to panic and pretend to take Bala hostage as he escapes the anthill with her.
-The royal guards' attempt to recover Bala fails when they are incinerated by an intervening human child with a magnifying glass.
-Z's act of individuality inspires the workers and some soldier ants, halting productivity, but Mandible regains their loyalty by portraying Z as a self-centered war criminal, promoting the glory of conformity, and promising the workers rewards for completing the Mega Tunnel.
-However, Mandible's second-in-command and best friend, a flying ant named Cutter, begins to doubt Mandible's constant reassurances that he is acting for the good of the colony.
+Outside the anthill, Z decides to leave in search of Insectopia, with Bala reluctantly joining him.
+Meanwhile, Z's act of individuality inspires the workers and some soldier ants, halting construction of Mandible's "Mega Tunnel" project.
+Mandible regains their loyalty by portraying Z as a self-centered war criminal, promoting the glory of conformity and promising the workers rewards for completing the Mega Tunnel.
+However, Mandible's second-in-command, a flying ant named Cutter, begins to doubt Mandible's constant reassurances that he is acting for the good of the colony.